Posts Tagged ‘therapy dog registration’

 Humans are lucky to have dogs as our companions.
 Dogs used to help us watch livestock or help us hunt.
 Now, they are here to provide us with much-needed support.
 Unfortunately, people often get assistance animal regulations wrong.
 We are here to help clear things up.
 The first step is to understand the rules and regulations around assistance animals.Can I Register my Dog as a Therapy Dog?

 There are three types of assistance animals.
 Each performs a specific function and has special access rights.Service Animal – trained to perform a specific task for their handler’s disability.
 Service Dogs have full access to all public places including restaurants, hotels, and no-pet housing.
 A fee cannot be a charge for granting access to Service Dogs.
 A service dog is considered a medical device and not a pet.
 Emotional Support Animal – does not require special training and provides comfort to their handler.
-Emotional Support Dogs have access to no-pet housing and can fly with you inside the airplane cabin.
-A landlord and airline cannot charge a fee for an ESA as well.
+Emotional Support Dogs have access to no-pet housing, and the landlord cannot charge a fee for an ESA as well.
 Therapy Animal – does not require special training and provides comfort to others.
 Therapy Dogs do not have special access and must be invited in.
 A fee can be charged for granting access to a therapy dog.

 You can register your dog as a therapy dog by following the links below!